You are here

 Library Display Cases

-Concourse or interior spaces are available for campus groups
+Concourse and interior spaces are available for campus groups

 In the Concourse

 In this display, visitors can view the winning titles in six categories announced at the May 18, 2017, NEMBA celebration.

 The 29th annual Northeastern Minnesota Book Awards honored books published in 2016, showcasing books that captured the spirit of the Northland and substantially represented Northeastern Minnesota.

 The featured speaker was Larry Weber, a nature writer.

 To see the winning book covers and descriptions online, go to the NEMBA web page.

 Past Winners of the Northeastern Minnesota Book Awards